Lancaster Corporation Tramways

 Like most tramway systems, Lancaster's emerged from the rigours of the Great War — lack of maintenance and investment, and higher loadings — into a post-war world of greatly increased costs and inflationary pressures.
 The tramway continued to run at a loss, a situation which led to increasingly desperate cost saving measures, including one-man operation, all of which failed to remedy the financial situation.

-The spectre of expensive track renewal on the Castle Station line led to a decision to close it, and by April 1922, the lines were in the process of being lifted.
-The corporation was also looking to the future, branching out into bus operation, the first vehicle being put into service towards the end of 1924.
+The corporation was now looking to the future, branching out into bus operation, the first vehicle being put into service towards the end of 1924.
 A handful of others soon followed, and these no doubt abstracted yet more passengers from the increasingly dilapidated trams.

 Uniforms

-Tramcar staff were also issued with long, double-breasted greatcoats with five pairs of buttons and high, fold-over collars.
-The latter appear to have carried the same insignia as the tunics/jackets worn underneath, but in later years, these were frequently left plain (i.e., without badges of any kind).
-Conductors and motormen also wore a round municipal licence — possibly brass, bearing a large number in the middle — which was hung by a leather strap from a tunic button on the bearer's left breast.
+Tramcar crews were also issued with long, double-breasted greatcoats with five pairs of buttons and high, fold-over collars.
+The latter appear to have carried the same insignia as the tunics/jackets worn underneath, though in later years, these were frequently left plain (i.e., without badges of any kind).
+Conductors and motormen also wore a round municipal licence badge — possibly brass, bearing a large number in the middle — which was hung by a leather strap from a tunic button on the bearer's left breast.
 In later years, it is possible that this was replaced by an alloy pattern (see below), though evidence to support this is currently lacking.

 Many tramway systems employed women during the Great War to replace male staff lost to the armed services, however, it is currently unclear whether Lancaster Corporation Tramways did likewise.